AristaUpstateNY/Newsletter/docs/index.md

 **We have a simple Microsegmentation Solution**

 I’ve heard the zero-trust word thrown around for years now.
-I have yet to see an agentless way to implement east-west controls in a campus or datacenter easily–until I saw our MSS solution (Multi-Domain Segmentation).
+I had yet to see an agentless way to implement east-west controls in a campus or datacenter easily–until I saw our MSS solution (Multi-Domain Segmentation).

 If you want an easy way to implement agentless east-west segmentation controls [check out MSS.](https://youtu.be/yHgPwDmqtj0)

 **Arista has a NAC**

-NAC systems are complicated.
+Legacy NAC systems are complicated.
 I work with a lot of customers who have a dedicated person that knows the voodoo required to configure their NAC.
 Nobody else dare touch it 🫣.

 The more I work with our NAC, [AGNI](https://www.youtube.com/watch?v=OcTWCmyL5SI&t=1s) (Arista Guardian for Network Identity) the more I learn to appreciate its simplicity and cloud-first approach.